Edmunds' SUV Buying Guide

 Small Luxury SUV

 Like their non-luxury brethren, compact luxury SUVs feel more like utility vehicles than hatchbacks.
 Here you'll find extensive lists of luxury equipment and advanced technology, along with more upscale cabins and higher-horsepower engines.
-The Mercedes-Benz GLC is a perennial favorite thanks to its old-world elegance, remarkable comfort, and advanced infotainment and safety tech.
-There are also great options from Audi and Porsche, among others, but the Volvo XC60 is possibly the most underrated entry in this group and well worth a look.
-Shoppers should also check out the Acura RDX, a relatively affordable compact SUV with sharp handling and a cabin design inspired by the NSX supercar.
+There have been a lot of new entries or updated models in this class.
+The Genesis GV70 might be one of the newest kids on the block, but it immediately impressed with a premium look and feel at a great value.
+The Mercedes-Benz GLC has been redesigned, offering smooth power, lots of tech and a comfortable interior.
+It's also worth checking out the Acura RDX, a relatively affordable compact SUV with sharp handling and a cabin design inspired by the NSX supercar.
+There are other excellent options in this class including the Volvo XC60 and sporty Porsche Macan.

 Midsize Luxury SUV